Sorry, you need to enable JavaScript to visit this website.

 Key facts

-The PCDA is subject to policies and guidelines by the Institute for Apprenticeships and Technical Education and Skills Funding Agency (England) and Estyn (Wales).
+The PCDA is subject to policies and guidelines by the Institute for Apprenticeships and Technical Education (to become Skills England in 2025) and Education Skills Funding Agency (to be retired on 31 March 2025 and thereafter owned by the Department for Education in England) and Estyn (Wales).
 These include:

 • a requirement to achieve level 2 English and maths, before or during the programme